Best Sensual Films List

 You won't find two more handsome guys in the same film than Paul Newman and Robert Redford for

-serial womanizer; Lena Olin who's hot, hot, hot; and Juliette Binoche.
-Who can mess up with these thespians giving sexual
+as the serial womanizer; Lena Olin who's hot, hot, hot; and Juliette Binoche.
+Who can mess up with these

-best of their careers?
-If there's anything I love, it's the unique shots, hence the sexy foreign look.
+thespians giving sexual best of their careers?
+If there's anything I love, it's the unique shots, hence the sexy

-this good or had it better than John Robie aka The Cat who's by far the sexiest character of all Hitchcock films.
-Alfred
+looked this good or had it better than John Robie aka The Cat who's by far the sexiest character of all

 The screenplay is among the top ten ever.
 Listening to the dialogue has been a satisfying experience, so that's why